zhje/pimpmystreamlit/README.md

 ### Usage Notes

 - Although only a few elements are currently "pimpable", `pimpmystreamlit` can still replace any instance of a `streamlit` element.
-If the element called is not yet included here, the classic Streamlit element will be used under the hood.
+If the element called is not yet included here, the call will simply default to the classic Streamlit element.
 No stress 🤙
 - PimpMyStreamlit attempts to enhance aspects of and not replace classic Streamlit.
 Therefore, instead of forking Streamlit, PimpMyStreamlit works alongside it.
 This means you can immediately use it with each new Streamlit release, with the caveat that compatibility is not ensured until at least the next PimpMyStreamlit update.
 For the latest ensured compatible Streamlit version, see the [About](#About) section.

 ### Pimped elements